-The individuals are enjoying life at the Haven.
-The community hosted a Welcome BBQ to all residents and are in the process of scheduling community events for the year ahead potentially including art workshops, potlucks, and longer term projects such as a community garden.
-Each person has been matched with at least one volunteer who provides natural supports.
+Life at the Haven is said to be going well for the participants.
+The community hosted a Welcome BBQ for all residents, and scheduled community events for the year ahead (potentially including art workshops, potlucks, and longer term projects such as a community garden).
+Each person has been matched with at least one volunteer who is providing natural supports.

-Most of the participants are using smart phones or tablets and using reminder alarms and online calendars to stay organized.
+Most participants are using smartphones or tablets and using reminder alarms and online calendars to organize routines.
 To stay connected, and for remote problem solving they are using Facebook video chat or text messaging.
 For example, one family member was concerned about knowing when her brother returns home in the evening.
-He didn’t want to call his sister every day, so they set up a daily text message so that when he gets home at night, he lets her know he is home safe and sound.
+He didn’t want to call his sister every day, so they set up a daily text message so that when he gets home at night, he lets her know that he is home safe and sound.

-So far, half of the eight individuals have Passport funding and are using it to hire supports.
-Half are still on the waitlist.
-According to LiveWorkPlay, family members are more confident in the process and the model when there are some paid supports in place, as this seems to alleviate some of the pressure facing families.
+Only four out of eight individuals are using Passport funding towards hiring supports, as the other half are still on the waitlist.
+Family members have expressed more confidence in the model with paid supports in place, as this helps alleviate some of the pressures faced by families.

-As of September, LiveWorkPlay is orienting the final four proposal participants through the same Just Enough process and is seeking to secure affordable homes in the city of Ottawa.
-(This group is also on the Passport waitlist.)
-The most challenging aspect has been finding quality, affordable housing stock in Ottawa; looking for alternatives and finding landlords who are offering units at below market rents is challenging in itself: when affordable units are found, often the location does not suit the needs of individual being supported.
+In September 2017, LiveWorkPlay oriented the final four participants through the same Just Enough process .
+The most challenging aspect has been securing additional quality, affordable housing stock in Ottawa.
+Looking for alternatives and finding landlords who are offering units at below market rents is challenging.
+When affordable units are found, often the location does not suit the needs of individual being supported.

-Finding natural supports and helping families through the Just Enough Supports process is all doable.
-But having no affordable place to live or access to even small amounts of funding to pay for even minimal supports makes this difficult to replicate and sustain.
+While finding natural supports and guiding families through the Just Enough Supports process is all doable, without affordable housing or access to even small amounts of funding for even minimal supports, this project is difficult to replicate and sustain.